 Eyewitness (A Jeff Resnick Mini Mystery)

 Whew!
 Now that the official stuff is out of the way, I can tell you about the REAL me.

-I like to collect china.
+I like to collect vintage china.
 Doesn’t matter if it matches, I just like pretty china.
 I grew up wedged between brothers and was a tomboy.
-But now I’ve given into the inner girl within and collect china and a lot of other girly stuff.
+But now I’ve given into the inner girl within and collect lots of girly stuff.
 Still, there’s enough of the tomboy in me to enjoy writing the Tales of Telenia–a little SF, a little fantasy, a lot of adventure.

 I love to garden–and mostly I attempt to grow veggies (not always successfully).
 Due to garden critters, I’m resigned to growing my crops in containers.
 (Those are potatoes to the left.)
 I’ve shared my love of gardening with my character, Jeff Resnick.
 He mostly tends a summer flower garden of annuals and perennials.
 I have plans to add a lot more rosebushes to my yard.
 I prefer the old roses that really do bush out and give hundreds of flowers.
 I love to see the bees working the plants.